forki/AskMe/Readme.markdown

 ### Using comments

-* It is possible to use comments in den Questionnaire.
+* It is possible to use comments in the questionnaires.
 Just use a # sign at the line start. e.g.

          ABC_2: Hello, how are you?
-         # This line is a comment
+         # This line is a comment and will not be displayed.
            1) :)       (will give 1 point)
            2) :(       (will give 2 points)